 “Be ye therefore perfect, even as your Father which is in heaven is perfect.”
 (Matthew 5:48)

-Sinless perfection is not something anybody can obtain, but we should strive for it.
+Sinless perfection is not something anybody can obtain in this life, but we should strive for it.
 But the song is not just admitting she will always have faults – she is turning her back on the concept of a good or perfect girl entirely and just living however she wants to.
 She’s embracing a lifestyle of blatant, open rebellion, which is her ideal.

 “We have also a more sure word of prophecy; whereunto ye do well that ye take heed, as unto a light that shineth in a dark place, until the day dawn, and the day star arise in your hearts:” – 2 Peter 1:19

-The rising day star is none other but Christ.
+The rising day star is none other but Christ, the bright and morning star (Revelation 22:16).
 This pride of desiring to rise in place of Christ is like that of Lucifer’s:

 “For thou hast said in thine heart, I will ascend into heaven, I will exalt my throne above the stars of God: I will sit also upon the mount of the congregation, in the sides of the north: I will ascend above the heights of the clouds; I will be like the most High.” – Isaiah 14:13, 14